andrusieczko/RequireJsSupport/README.md

 RequireJsSupport
 =========================

-Plugin to Sublime Text that supports using RequireJS
+Plugin to Sublime Text that supports using RequireJS and PHP files

 ----